-There are dozens of other famous stories, most not as well documented, detailing major and minor examples of apparent ESP all over the world.
-But as compelling as these stories may be to believers, they're of limited use to scientists because they occur in an uncontrolled environment.
-In order to effectively demonstrate something with hard evidence, scientists need to conduct structured laboratory experiments with closely controlled conditions.
+But as compelling as these stories might be to believers, they're of limited use to scientists because they occur in an uncontrolled environment.
+To effectively demonstrate something with hard evidence, scientists need to conduct structured laboratory experiments with closely controlled conditions.

-The experiment was simple: Rhine would ask his subject to guess which pattern was on each card and record the result.
+The experiment was simple: Rhine would ask his subject to guess the pattern on each card and record the result.
 On average, random guessing would yield five "hits" (correct guesses) per deck of 25.
 Rhine reasoned that consistent accuracy above that level, barring any cheating, indicated ESP ability.

-The scientific community was certainly surprised, and largely incredulous, when Rhine claimed in his treatise, "Extra-Sensory Perception," that some of his subjects consistently guessed correctly above chance levels.
-Many disputed Rhine's methods and his credibility, but in general, he was regarded as a legitimate, sincere scientist.
+The scientific community remained largely incredulous when Rhine claimed in his treatise, "Extra-Sensory Perception," that some of his subjects consistently guessed correctly above chance levels.
+Many disputed Rhine's methods and his credibility, but in general, others regarded him as a legitimate, sincere scientist.

 In the years since Rhine's pioneering work, hundreds of parapsychologists have conducted similar experiments, sometimes with the same positive results.
 Most of these researchers have moved away from the rigid five symbols of Zener cards to more open-ended images, such as paintings or photographs.

 In a typical experiment, a "sender" will concentrate on a particular image (a target) and try to communicate it telepathically to an isolated subject.
 The "receiver" subject describes what he sees in his mind, and the research team records his impressions.
 At the end of the session, the receiver attempts to pick the correct target out of a collection of images created from his impressions during the session.

 The Ganzfeld Experiments